signag/raspi-cam-srv/docs/Settings.md

 In all installations, [Motion Capturing](./TriggerMotion.md) with the *Mean Square Difference* algorithm are supported.

-In order to also be able to use the extended algorithms, the following modules must be installed (see [Installation procedure, Step 10](../README.md#raspicamsrv-installation)):
+In order to also be able to use the extended algorithms, the following modules must be installed (see [Installation procedure, Step 11](./installation.md)):

 - OpenCV
 - numpy
 - matplotlib

 When the server starts up, it will be checked whether these modules can be imported.
-If the import had failed, this will be indicated on the Settings screen in the same way as for [Histograms](#activating--deactivating-histograms), above.
+If the import had failed, this will be indicated on the Settings screen in the same way as for [Histograms](#activating-and-deactivating-histograms), above.
 Then, only the *Mean Square Difference* algorithm will be offered  for choice on the [Trigger/Motion](./TriggerMotion.md) tab.

 ## Recording Audio along with Video